swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 ```

 An ignored expression of uninhabited type should also not produce an "unused
 result" warning.
+Code that would run after an uninhabited expression should
+raise "will not be executed" warnings.

 ### SIL and runtime design

 The `noreturn` attribute still needs to exist at the SIL level, since SIL
 lowered function types encode the exact calling convention of functions,
 including imported C functions.
-A function returning an uninhabited type at the semantic
+A function returning an uninhabited type at the
-level may still need to have a specific inhabited return type for ABI purposes.
+semantic level may still need to be lowered to have a specific inhabited return
+type for ABI purposes.

 There is currently a hole in our model.
 An enum with no cases is treated like
 a zero-sized type by type layout, and is loaded and stored like one, so a value